sbonias/password-generator/README.md

     -Create Button Prompt and/or functionality to initiate code

 Prompt user to enter length of pw
     -"In order to generate a password, please choose a character length between 8 - 128."
-        -Write code to limit characters allowed to be between 8-128 -If characters entered is between 8-128 continue to next prompt -If characters entered is < 8 create alert that tells user "Character length needs to be Greater than 8 characters"
+(Prompt) -Write code to limit characters allowed to be between 8-128 -If characters entered is between 8-128 continue to next prompt -If characters entered is < 8 create alert that tells user "Character length needs to be Greater than 8 characters"